PaulStSmith/figlet-comment-generator/readme.md

 ## Technical Details

-The extension is built on a robust FIGlet implementation that includes:
+The extension is built on a robust FIGLet implementation that includes:

-- Full support for the FIGlet font format (.flf)
+- Full support for the FIGLet font format (.flf)
 - Multiple layout modes (FullSize, Kerning, Smushing)
 - Comprehensive smushing rules:
   - Equal character smushing